Close Button Icon

 • Fast heartbeat

-• Stomach pain or tenderness
+• Stomach (abdominal) pain or tenderness

-For patients with chronic ITP, the most common side effects are headache, fatigue, bruising, nosebleeds, upper respiratory tract infection, joint pain, bleeding gums, purple or red spots on your skin (petechiae), and runny nose.
+The most common side effects of DOPTELET in adults with chronic ITP are headache, tiredness, bruising, nosebleed, upper respiratory infection, joint pain, bleeding gums, purple or red spots on your skin, and runny nose.

 Scroll To Top Button